How To Create a Price Book

 A price book is a very important tool if you want to learn to save the most and be organized and not waste.

 If you keep a price book of the best prices, or the price you are willing to pay for items, it gives you a starting point.
 Then you can watch for sales and coupons to match with those sales, and you will know when you have a great deal or not.

-REMEMBER, a great deal to me, may be very different than a great deal to you.
-Never try to compare what your savings are to someone else's savings.
-Especially when you start out couponing, you will find it hard to get the "best" deals you see others posting.
-It is certainly a great way to learn, and you should check out other people's shopping posts, but do not get discouraged by them.
-For Example: last week you may have paid $2.99 for Deodorant and thought it was a great sale, and this week it is still on sale for $2.99 but you found a coupon for $1, making it $1.99.
-Just because you see someone post they would never pay more than $1 for deodorant, it does not mean YOU didn't get a deal at $1.99.
-You saved $1 more than you would have the week before, that's just the start and is money in your pocket!
+REMEMBER, a great deal to me could be very different than a great deal to you.
+Never try to compare what your savings are to someone else’s savings.
+Especially when you start out couponing, you will find it hard to get the “best” deals you see others posting.
+It is certainly a great way to learn, and you should check out other people’s shopping posts, but do not get discouraged by them.
+For example, last week you may have paid $2.99 for Deodorant and thought it was a great sale, and this week it is still on sale for $2.99 but you found a coupon for $1, making it $1.99.
+Just because you see someone post they would never pay more than $1 for deodorant, it does not mean YOU didn’t get a deal at $1.99.
+You saved $1 more than you would have the week before, that’s just the start and is money in your pocket!

 Your Price Book will be a very personalized thing, so I can only show you some ideas and examples.
 It will take some time to set up, but I assure you, it is well worth the time.

 In order to plan to save the most, you should create a Price Book to keep track of the regular sale prices of items YOU purchase on a regular basis.